mateuslevisf/wwdc21-compgraphics101/README.md

 ## Notes

 To see the final Playground, use the "Graphics.playgroundbook" file.
-If you want to see the code behind it, the files inside the "Playgroundbook" chapter or download the repository and open the "Graphics.xcodeproj" file in Xcode.
+If you want to see the code behind it, the files inside the "PlaygroundBook" chapter or download the repository and open the "Graphics.xcodeproj" file in Xcode.